yunusdemir/django-bg-tasks/README.rst

 .. image:: https://travis-ci.org/arteria/django-background-tasks.svg
     :target: https://travis-ci.org/arteria/django-background-tasks

-↑ Yes, the tests are failing but works as expected for Python 2 and Python 3.
-See issue 25_ for more info.

 Django Background Task is a databased-backed work queue for Django_, loosely based around Ruby's DelayedJob_ library.
 This project was adopted and adapted from this_ repo.

 To avoid conflicts on PyPI we renamed it to django-background-tasks (plural).
 For an easy upgrade from django-background-task to django-background-tasks, the internal module structure were left untouched.